B.P. De Silva Announces Gem Extraordinaire

-(MENAFN- Media OutReach Newswire) Independent fine jeweller launches open-invitation event highlighting rare natural gemstones and bespoke design opportunities.
-SINGAPORE - Media OutReach Newswire - 4 March 2024 - B.P. de Silva, one of Singapore's premier luxury jewellers, is set to host Gem Extraordinaire from 2nd March to 10th March.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 4 March 2024 - B.P. de Silva, one of Singapore's premier luxury jewellers, is set to host Gem Extraordinaire from 2nd March to 10th March.
 This exclusive event will offer attendees a unique opportunity to explore an exceptional collection of rare gemstones, alongside event-exclusive styles, and for the first time, access to the brand's archival designs for customisation and reimagination.

 Gem Extraordinaire